 Here's the video (it's also on the Day 1 post):

 PS.
 When I first started this I soon found that 1000 consecutive nights was going to be too onerous because too many things were happening at the time: too much work, caring for my dying mother, suffering depression, and so on.
-But now in 2016 I'm ready to go again.
+I read regularly and kept notes in my notebook rather than here, but it was nowhere near consecutive nights.
+Now in 2017 I'm ready to go again, and while I see no particular reason for the 1000 nights to be consecutive, regularly reading a story, a poem, and an essay is bound to feed the muse.
+And that is what the challenge is about -- stuffing your head full of stuff you can use as material for stories.